merative/acd-containers/src/pages/configeditor/download_openshift.md

 ## Installing ACD Configuration Editor

-1. Copy the ACD Configuration Editor project from the [ACD Container Edition repository](https://github.com/merative/acd-containers/tree/master/ibm-wh-acd-ce).
+1. Download the ACD Configuration Editor project from the [ACD Container Edition repository](https://github.com/merative/acd-containers/tree/master/config-editor).
 2. Change directory to the project:<br/>
-   `cd ibm-wh-acd-ce`
+   `cd merative-acd-ce`
 3. Log in to the OpenShift cluster on the command line:<br/>
    `oc login ...`
 4. Switch to the same namespace that the sandbox instance of ACD is running in.<br/>

-   If you used the default namespace during ACD's installation, this is `ibm-wh-acd-operator-system`.<br/>
+   If you used the default namespace during ACD's installation, this is `merative-acd-operator-system`.<br/>

    Run the command:<br/>
    `oc project <acd namespace>`<br/>